ebostanis/umanage-fullstack-project/README.md

 ## Frontend - User Interface

 The frontend was built with a focus on simplicity, clarity, and ease of use.
-React was chosen for its component-based structure, making it easier to organize features like forms, user lists, and navigation.
+React was chosen for its component-based and single page structure, making it easier to organize features like forms, user lists, and navigation.

-Basic features include:
+**Basic features include:**

 1. Home Page: